godot-rust/gdext/Contributing.md

 If your pull request changes a single thing, please squash the commits into one.
 Avoid commits like "integrate review feedback" or "fix rustfmt".
 Instead, use `git commit --amend` or `git rebase -i` and force-push follow-up commits to your branch (`git push --force-with-lease`).
-Since we use the _bors_ bot to merge PRs, we can unfortunately not squash commits upon merge.
+Since we use GitHub merge queues, we can unfortunately not decide to squash commits upon merge per PR.

 ### Draft PRs